 What are derivatives?

 Derivatives are financial assets that are linked to an underlying stock, bond, currency, exchange rate, commodities, or market indices.
 Their value is derived from the underlying asset to which they are linked.
-Before you start trading in derivatives, you must understand what they are, what are the risks associated with them, and the mechanics of trading in them.
+Before you start trading in derivatives, you must understand what they are, what the risks associated with them are, and the mechanics of trading in them.

 Derivatives prices normally move in the direction of the underlying security or financial instrument to which it is linked.
 For instance, if it is an equity-linked instrument, then it will move in the direction of the equity share.
 Derivatives have gearing.

 This means that their price movements will be multiplied exponentially in either direction.
 That is why we are required to trade derivatives cautiously.
 If you want to develop an investment banking career for yourself, doing an investment banking course that specializes in derivative markets with Imarticus learning Pvt Ltd. is the guaranteed path to success.